datasciencecampus/community-visualizations/choromap/README.md

 We also largely followed the [Create Custom Javascript Visualizations in Data Studio Codelab guide](https://codelabs.developers.google.com/codelabs/community-visualization/#0).

-This folder comprises the four important files for Data Studio:
+The `src` folder comprises the four important files for Data Studio:

 - choromap.css (any css to make things look nice)
 - choromap.js (the bulk of the code)